kchrusciel/Katas/FizzBuzz/README.md

 # FizzBuzz
  TDD Kata- an exercise in coding, refactoring and test-first

+* Print numbers from 1 to 100

-* Should return 'Fizz' when number is divided by three
+* When number is divisible by three then "Fizz" should be printed

-* Should return 'Buzz' when number is divided by five
+* When number is divisible by five then "Buzz" should be printed

-* Should return 'FizzBuzz' when number is divided by three and five
+* When number is divisible by three and five then "FizzBuzz" should be printed